AmericanMedicalAssociation/AMA-style-guide/README.md

 - Make sure you are running the most up-to-date code
   - Updates will be rejected if they are non-fast-forward
+- Update `package.json` with the new version number.
-- `gulp release` to build the files correctly, update version information, cut a tag, and deploy the files to `gh-pages`
+- `gulp release` to build the files correctly, update version information, cut a tag, and deploy the files to `gh-pages` and `master`.
 - Navigate to the [latest release](https://github.com/AmericanMedicalAssociation/AMA-style-guide/releases) to see the new release and add notes.

 Initial config via [TutsPlus](https://webdesign.tutsplus.com/tutorials/combining-pattern-lab-with-gulp-for-improved-workflow--cms-22187).

 `*` Note: To base a release on a specific commit, for example when the `develop` branch has had other PRs committed that should not be included in the release, do the following:
-1. On the develop branch type `git tag -a v#.#.# [full commit hash you would like to use]` for example `git tag -a v1.0.0 8ecfbc8587eb8602d49bfc3f258d825718ae9378`. `v#.#.#` is the release version.
-2. Write a message for the tag, for example `Tagging release v1.0.0`.
-3. Save.
-4. To see the new tag `git show v#.#.#`.
-5. If everything looks good, push the tag with `git push origin v#.#.#`.
-6. In the Github UI, type the tag number in, and select the tag.
-7. Write release notes and publish the release.
-8. To deploy, check out a new branch locally based on the new release, for example `git co -b release-1.0.0 v1.0.0` where `release-1.0.0` is the name of a new branch and `v1.0.0` is the release.
+1. Check out the commit from which you'd like to deploy.
-9. From that branch, `gulp deploy` to deploy the release to the public style guide site.
+2. Run `gulp release` to deploy the release from that commit.

 ## Troubleshooting:
 ### Make sure your npm dependencies are up to date